bless643/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that deletes all files in the current working directory that end with the character ~
+A script that creates multiple directories :